The Godfather films have set home-video standards for decades, and that trend continues with Paramount’s astonishing 4K restorations.

 The film envisions Denzel Washington’s Robert McCall as a hero in absolute concord with the world of his own fiction.

-The Virgin Suicides, Sofia Coppola’s luscious and formidable debut feature, gets a deserved star treatment from the Criterion Collection.
+Coppola’s luscious and formidable debut feature gets a deserved star treatment from the Criterion Collection.

 The plot takes leaps that feel as reckless as they are refreshing in such a doleful film of terminal prognoses.